Los Angeles River Ride Frequently Asked Questions

 For families riding the 15-mile ride or the kids' ride, you may park at the Autry.

 For 100-, 70-, and 25-mile riders from Long Beach, parking is available at the Aquarium of the Pacific for $8.

 Even though it isn't an official part of the ride, can I still take the Metro?

 You may take the Metro if you wish.
-You will need at least $3.00 for your metro tickets, one ticket per rail line.
+You will need at money for your Metro payments, one ticket per rail line.
 The blue line begins at Long Beach Bikestation on Pine St. and 1st.
 Then transfer to the Red line to Union Station, from there join with the other riders heading back to Griffith park.
 See route slip on the day for final details and last minute changes.

 Should I bring my own water bottle?

 Yes, this year Sparkletts is donating 5 gallon water bottles for participants to refill their own water bottles with at each pit stop.
 If you don't have a water bottle, we will have a limited number of re-usable water bottles available for purchase at the starting line.

 The refreshments at the pit stops will include water for you to fill your own water bottle with, Clif Bar product and fruit, and other snacks to be determined. delicious and cold Zenify and Zico Coconut water is providing electrolyte product and 70 mile riders and 100 mile riders will be given an extra snack redeemable by giving a food ticket at the Long Beach pit stop.
 All other snacks are on a first come first served basis.
 If you feel that you need extra nutrition on the ride, please be prepared by bringing your own supplemental snacks.
 Clif Bar will be at the starting line dispensing snacks for you to take with you on the ride.
 Also, check your goodie bag for snacks.